lunar-potato/website-refactoring/README.md

 ## Usage

 This website can be used to see proper semantic HTML elements and to know more about SEO (Search Engine Optimization).
+This website can also be used on how to properly make a readable and semantic website with proper comments and alt texts.

 ## Credits